cs-education/sysbuild/CONTRIBUTING.md

 mentioned [in the License section at the bottom](#license).

 ### After your pull request is merged
-Congratulations and thank you!
+Thank you and congratulations!
 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

 1. Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows: